chyinan/dolby-encoder-gui/README.md

 - **Engine Directory** – stored in Electron user-data.
 Change it via Settings without editing env vars.
 - **Language menu** – `Ctrl/Cmd+Shift+E` (English) · `Ctrl/Cmd+Shift+C` (Chinese).
 - **Paths** – avoid double quotes in file paths; the UI guards against illegal characters.
+- **Bitrate** – All output formats are encoded at the maximum bitrate supported by each format for optimal quality.
 - **Temp cleanup** – Blu-ray workflows remove intermediate `.mlp/.eb3/.mll/.log/.ec3` files automatically.
 - **deew first-run setup** – When `deew` runs for the first time, it pops up a command-line prompt that collects the Dolby Encoding Engine folder path and the `ffmpeg` path.
 Complete this one-time setup before encoding.
 - **deezy availability** – Make sure `deezy` resolves from PATH; no additional configuration is required beyond installing the CLI.